 However, cooling systems typically lose efficiency over time.
 In desert climates, wear and tear can happen faster due to long cooling seasons.
 If your unit is over 10–12 years old, it may already be operating below its original performance level.

-Even if you keep your current equipment, it’s wise to reassess airflow, insulation, and duct sealing during construction.
+Even if you keep your current equipment, it’s wise to reassess airflow, insulation, and duct sealing during construction, especially by understanding when to schedule an AC tune-up in Las Vegas to ensure your system is performing properly.

 Option B: Upgrade or Reconfigure Your HVAC System